GigiLoria5/AssistanceTickets-Polito-WA2-2023/README.md

    npm start
    ```

-The application will be available at `http://localhost:3000/`.
-See the client [documentation](client/README.md) for the
+The application will be available at `http://localhost:3000/` and already contains some predefined data.
+See the
-specific routes available.
+client [documentation](client/README.md) for the specific routes available.

 ## Contributing